top of page

 So, were the successful ones in company S skilled or was it good luck to be in the right company at the right time?
 Were the unsuccessful ones in company S bad salespeople or was it their bad fortune?
 And were the successful ones in company C really that talented or was it the luck of the lottery that they happened to work on the right opportunities?
 Were there talented people in company C who nevertheless failed due to their circumstances and a few bad breaks?

 I know there is an argument that the successful ones continue to be successful in subsequent periods.
-And there may be some merit to that.
+And there's merit to that.
 But there are other explanations.
 We have to ask, is the repeated success due to their skills?
 Or is it that, once successful, the organization directs those people to work on the most promising situations?
+(You wouldn't want to give your most important accounts to unproven rookies, or to the lowest performers.)
 Do others in the organization afford more resources (consciously or unconsciously) to the previously successful ones?
 And when these people do fail, does the organization cut them more slack than they would for others?

 I found this post by video blogger Derek Muller most useful in putting this into perspective.
 Derek shows that luck can play a much bigger role in success than we think.
 His point: